 Prior to meeting with an Academic Advising Center advisor:

-1) Print the attached form to take to both of your advising appointments, (you may also click here for the form)
+1) Print the form to take to both of your advising appointments, (click here for the form)

 2) Make an appointment with your major program advisor, and

 3) Meet with them to discuss your department requirements and have them fill out the major form.

 4) Once you have met with your department advisor, schedule and keep an appointment with an Academic Advising Center advisor.

 If you are undecided, you will need to meet twice with an advisor in the Academic Advising Center.
 Call our office if you have any questions of who you are required to meet with.
 Please contact the Academic Advising Center to learn more about the specific requirements a student will need to complete in order to remove their registration hold.

 A student whose cumulative GPA and semester GPA have been below a 2.0 for three semesters while on

 probation is subject to academic suspension.
 A registration hold will be placed on the student's

 record and will prevent the student from registering for courses at the university